 Xiaomi Mi Band 5 vs Realme Band: Verdict

 The Realme Band is a slightly cheaper alternative to Xiaomi Mi Band 5.
 But let’s face it, neither of these two will break the bank.
-The first sells for around $25, the second for $30-$35.
+The first sells for around $25, the second for $40 (check price on Amazon).

 The extras that Xiaomi’s higher price brings are a more high-res display, double the battery life, better water-resistance, Connected GPS, NFC for contactless payments and a few other extras.
 Xiaomi Mi Band also has a more feature-rich, tried and tested software ecosystem.

-We therefore suggest you go for Xiaomi Mi Band.
+We therefore suggest you go for Xiaomi Mi Band (view on Amazon).
 If, on the other hand, you are on a tight-budget or are already a fan of Realme products, it might make more sense to stick with their brand.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!